King (2008 film): Plot

 Meanwhile, Appaji sends goons to look for King, thinking he's still alive.
 They run into Bottu Seenu, who thrashes them.
 Appaji proposes a deal to Bottu Seenu and asks him to pose as King and return to the palace.
 After Munna informed King's family that King had disappeared, Appaji tried to escape, but Munna picked him up.
 Munna gave a picture of the King's corpse, time, and date to Appaji.
 Appaji had nothing to do with King's murder.
-Once Bottu Seenu gets access to King's bank accounts, Appaji can repay his debts because he borrowed much money from goons.
+Once Bottu Seenu gets access to King's bank accounts, Appaji can repay his debts because he borrowed a lot of money from goons.
 Sravani and Gnaneswar mistake Bottu Seenu for Sharath again.
 They accompany Bottu Seenu to the palace.
 It is revealed that Swapna is none other than Chandu's daughter, but Chandu committed suicide because nobody believed that he did not steal the money; Bhagath Seth hired Swapna and the mysterious shooter; the mysterious shooter is Baba, and Swapna's real name is Pooja.

 Bhagath hires Pooja to kill King's brother Ajay.
-Ajay brings his girlfriend Pooja to his home.
+Ajay brings his girlfriend, Pooja, to his home.
 Suddenly, Bottu Seenu attacks Pooja, but a few seconds later, he has no idea what happened.
 Gnaneshwar believes King's spirit came to get revenge and control Bottu Seenu.
 Bottu Seenu gets engaged to Sravani.
 Pooja knows that the King is not living in the palace right now.
 Bhagath hires many guys, including Baba, to dress up in black and kill King's impostor and Ajay in the court during the night.
 Bhagath Seth thinks that he shouldn't trust girls, including Pooja.
 King's spirit controls Bottu Seenu and saves Ajay from Pooja.
 Another twist is that Ajay met Pooja right before she killed King.
-She feels Ajay depends too much on his brother, so he tells her to kill King, where it is revealed that Bottu Seenu/Sharath is revealed as King.
+She feels Ajay depends too much on his brother, so he tells her to kill King, where it is revealed that Bottu Seenu/Sharath is King.

-Munna captures Baba, who reveals his motive for planning to kill Swapna, who is Chandu's daughter too.
-Pooja said what happened that day but didn't kill King.
+Munna captures Baba, who reveals his motive for planning to kill Swapna, who is Chandu's daughter, too.
+Pooja said what happened that day, but didn't kill King.
 The father and friends who cared for Bottu Seenu were Munna's people.
 Munna's real name is Bottu Seenu.
 King says that Ajay's mistake is unforgivable.
 King's family members are feeling sad, so he decides to leave.
 He dies in an explosion that takes place in his car.
 King's mother leaves and doesn't want anyone to look for her.
 Everyone else is probably still mad at Ajay.
 It is found that King is still alive.